 The Preferred Alternative would introduce infrastructure with a design lifespan of approximately 100 years and would represent critical transit infrastructure in the region.
 Structures and buildings will be designed for continued operation over a minimum period of 50 years before complete refurbishment and renovations are necessary due to normal wear and tear and obsolescence, and the design life of the ventilation structures, tunnels, retaining walls, and marine structures will be 100 years.
+In addition, the Project would include measures to harden the existing North River Tunnel that would allow for faster recovery in the event of tunnel flooding, avoiding the type of damage that resulted from Superstorm Sandy.
+These measures would complement the other resiliency projects planned in the study area, described above in Section 14.3.3.5, including the West Side Yard Perimeter Protection Project and the Weehawken shaft floodproofing project.

 Given the critical importance of the new tunnel and the vulnerability exhibited by the North River Tunnel during Superstorm Sandy, all Project features will be designed using a DFE that is 5 feet higher than FEMA's BFE.
 The use of this DFE for the Preferred Alternative would address the risk predicted by the future climate scenarios developed by the NPCC, including the projected potential 1-percent annual probability flood elevations shown in Tables 14-4 and 14-5 above.
+Project elements would either be higher than the DFE or designed to be watertight and/or resistant to flooding.
 However, the DFE would not protect the Preferred Alternative against the longer term, "High" projections.
-To address this risk, when Project elements can be designed without substantial financial implications to a more conservative standard than the DFE, they will be; otherwise, they will be designed so that additional protection can be included at a later date if storm levels in the future make that appropriate (e.g., designing foundations to support higher flood barriers in the future).
+To address this risk, when Project elements can be designed without substantial financial implications to a more conservative standard than the DFE, they will be.